The ultimate urban utility bike.

-We start every project with empathy, an honest sense of the real lives of real people.
-For DENNY, this meant understanding why non-bicyclists are reluctant to leave their cars at home and commute via bicycle.
-Three factors emerged: rider safety—the fear of being hit by a car, bicycle security—worries about investing in a bike only to have it stolen, and everyday convenience—concerns about issues like stowage and getting too sweaty.
-We focused every design innovation on addressing these elements, we were able to create a bike with features that anyone would want to own and commute with.
+During our design research phase, three factors emerged: rider safety—the fear of being hit by a car, bicycle security—worries about investing in a bike only to have it stolen, and everyday convenience—concerns about issues like stowage and getting too sweaty.
+By focusing Denny’s design innovation on addressing these elements, we were able to create a bike with features that anyone would want to own and commute with.